SpellholdStudios/Rolles/rolles/readme/rolles-readme-english.txt

 7. Versions History:
 ====================

-v5.0.0
+v5.0.0 ()
 - Renamed Setup-rolles.tp2 -> rolles.tp2 to support AL|EN's "Project Infinity".
 - Added rolles.ini metadata file to support AL|EN's "Project Infinity".
-- Reorganized mod architecture tree: created folders to sort files according to their types.
+- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
+The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
+Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.
 - Appended tooltip.2da whenever relevant.
 - Fixed typos in rolles.d that were taking and deleting wrong items (Cloak of Perfection, Swords of Freedom and Mace of Disruption +3).
 - Fixed Sword of freedom recipe: Adjatha the Drinker is needed instead of Namarra +2.
-- Added Continue() action when appending bcs file with EXTEND_TOP command.
+- Added Continue() action when appending bcs files with EXTEND_TOP command.
+- Reorganized mod architecture tree: created folders to sort files according to their types.
 - Reorganized components (DESIGNATED numbers).
+- Added REQUIRE_PREDICATE process to avoid installing the mod in inaccurate games.
 - Added README command in tp2.
+- Replaced AUTHOR keyword with SUPPORT.
+- Added VERSION flag.
 - Updated and renamed readme files to rolles-readme-%LANGUAGE%.
 - Updated Russian tra file for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
 - Updated French and English translations (Gwendolyne).

-v4
+v4 (November 11, 2018)
 - Added BG2EE compatibility by Deratiseur.
 - Fixed Sword of freedom recipe: Scimitar of Speed +2 Belm is now used instead of short sword Ilbratha +1.
 - Updated WeiDU installer to v246.